georgeutsin/whistlet/README.md

 ```
 Optional: Install Sequel Pro and connect using root:123 as the credentials and check that the database was created successfully

-`3.` Install node server dependencies and the pm2 daemon
+`3.` Install node server dependencies and the pm2 daemon, and create an empty environment file
 ```
 cd ../node-service

 npm install

 npm install -g pm2

+touch env.sh
 ```

 `4.` Test the app with `mocha tests/controllers`